Chris232181/Case_Study1.3/README.md

     JPM's competitors are Citibank, Wellsfargo, BOA, Goldman Sachs.

     * How does this company use technology to their advantage?
 Why are they considered a FinTech company?
+    JPM enables its customers to send instant JPM coins to another customer JPOM develops the platform

     * Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?